jbossdemocentral/debezium-demo/README.md

 ### Duration

 The basic scenarios can be completed in 25 - 30 minutes.
-The time to complete the advanced scenario depends on the features that you want to demonstrate.
+The time to complete the advanced scenario depends on the features that you want to try.

 ## Deployment